-[Update October 2020: The portions of the Plumas National Forest affected by North Complex Fire, in which Curtain Falls is located, will be closed to hiking, hunting, camping, and fishing through 2021 due to ongoing recovery efforts]
+[Update October 2020: The portions of the Plumas National Forest affected by North Complex Fire, in which Curtain Falls is located, ARE CLOSED THROUGH MARCH 2023 to hiking, hunting, camping, and fishing due to ongoing recovery efforts]

 About 45 minutes northeast of Oroville, along the Middle Fork of the Feather River, is Curtain Falls, made of granite smoothed, over the millenia, into a beautiful natural water slide.
 However, as beautiful as the destination is, the journey getting there is just as, if not more so, challenging, so this is recommended for confident, seasoned hikers only.